Keronmat/React-JS-drumMachine/README.md

 - Moving properties through the DOM tree other other components.
 - Adding classes and css styles dynamically.
 - Maintaining clean code by seprating UI components from logical components.
+- Modifying JSON objects by making a copy of the state then use setState to update.

 ## Contributing